-The argument type is ethernet for the Ethernet interface and serial for supported serial interfaces.
+The argument type is ethernet for an Ethernet interface, tokenring for a Token Ring interface, and serial for a supported serial interface.

 The argument unit is a positive integer that specifies the nth interface of type type, starting with 0 for the first interface of that type.
-The protocol translator can have only one network interface of each type, so unit is always 0.
+The terminal server can have only one network interface of each type, so unit is always 0.